Voltorik/Voltorik/README.md

 ## About me...
 I'm a SWE! (kinda obvious huh haha)
 Currently learning and working on backend related tooling, automation, and a bit of web development

+## What I do
+I work primarily with Python and JavaScript building backend tools, services, and internal applications.

+Languages:
+- Python
+- JavaScript (NodeJS)
+- Also have worked a bit with Java & C++

 ## Here's a few things I've made:
 - [Personal Site backend proxy](https://github.com/Voltorik/Volt_blogSite_backend) - I needed a way to call my substack RSS feed with CORS for displaying on my site, so I built a small backend proxy that I hosted on Render as an intermediatary point.